-Any characteristics of a technology that impact on cost must be incorporated into a BIA.
-This includes efficacy, effectiveness, safety, and related parameters such as disease prevalence and uptake.
-These parameters may influence the use of a technology and the need for further treatment.

-For the purposes of BIA, relevant patient outcomes are those that influence the use of a technology and the need for further treatment.
-For example, device failure in a pacemaker will require further surgery to remove the existing device and potentially implant a new device.
-In that case, the device failure rate is a relevant outcome as it leads to further service use with resource implications.
-In the reference case, evidence on outcomes should be obtained by means of a systematic review with all data sources clearly described.(27) Where available, evidence from randomised clinical trials (RCTs) should be used to quantify efficacy in the reference case analysis.
-Evidence generated from this phase is necessary to populate the BIA model.
-Metaanalysis may be used to synthesise outcome data provided the homogeneity and quality of the studies included justifies this approach.

-Experimental, quasi-experimental and non-experimental or observational data may be used to supplement the available RCTs and to enhance the generalisability and transferability of the results.
-This data can be particularly valuable when estimating baseline event risks (with existing treatments) and for extrapolation of data.
-The validity of these studies should be assessed as part of the critical appraisal.
-Potential bias arising from the design of these studies should be assessed and documented.

-A structured and systematic approach should also be adopted in assessing the safety of the product.
-Rare or infrequent adverse events as well as late-onset events are unlikely to be detected as part of RCTs, so the analyst must usually rely on case reports, cohort studies, patient registries and pharmacovigilance or post-marketing spontaneous reports.
-The sources of information examined should be clearly stated.

-All adverse events that are of economic importance should be included in the analysis.
-Particular attention should be paid to those instances where there are substantive differences between the technologies being compared.
-Consideration should also be given to their impact on patients' ability to comply with therapy (adherence and persistence) as well as possible consequences for resource utilisation (e.g. prolongation of hospitalisation, use of additional medications, etc.).
+- 31 - Any characteristics of a technology that impact on cost must be incorporated - into a BIA.
+This includes efficacy, effectiveness, safety, and related - 34 parameters such as disease prevalence and uptake.
+These parameters may - influence the use of a technology and the need for further treatment. - 36 - 37 For the purposes of BIA, relevant patient outcomes are those that influence - the use of a technology and the need for further treatment.
+For example, device failure in a pacemaker will require further surgery to remove the 1 existing device and potentially implant a new device.
+In that case, the device 2 failure rate is a relevant outcome as it leads to further service use with 3 resource implications.
+In the reference case, evidence on outcomes should be 4 obtained by means of a systematic review with all data sources clearly 5 described.(23) Where available, evidence from randomised clinical trials (RCTs) 6 should be used to quantify efficacy in the reference case analysis.
+It is 7 recommended to systematically evaluate the body of evidence with the aid of 8 the GRADE (Grading of Recommendations Assessment, Development and 9 Evaluation) approach.
+The GRADE approach is a systematic, transparent, and 10 explicit method of grading the guality of scientific evidence.(24) Evidence 11 generated from this phase is necessary to populate the BIA model.
+Meta-12 analysis may be used to synthesise outcome data provided the homogeneity 13 and quality of the studies included justifies this approach.
+14 15 Experimental, guasi-experimental and non-experimental or observational data 16 may be used to supplement the available RCTs and to enhance the 17 generalisability and transferability of the results.
+This data can be particularly 18 valuable when estimating baseline event risks (with existing treatments) and 19 for extrapolation of data.
+The validity of these studies should be assessed as 20 part of the critical appraisal.
+Potential bias arising from the design of these 21 studies should be assessed and documented.
+22 23 A structured and systematic approach should also be adopted in assessing the 24 safety of the product.
+Rare or infrequent adverse events as well as late-onset 25 events are unlikely to be detected as part of RCTs, so the analyst must 26 usually rely on case reports, cohort studies, patient registries and 27 pharmacovigilance or post-marketing spontaneous reports.
+The sources of 28 information examined should be clearly stated.
+29 30 All adverse events that are of economic importance should be included in the 31 analysis.
+Particular attention should be paid to those instances where there 32 are substantive differences between the technologies being compared.
+33 Consideration should also be given to their impact on patients' ability to 34 comply with therapy (adherence and persistence) as well as possible 35 consequences for resource utilisation (e.g. prolongation of hospitalisation, use 36 of additional medications, etc.).
+37 38